 Episode #3 - Business and Earth Week

-Our third podcast features a conversation on Regis University's Earth Week 2017 festivities, with guests Dr. Ken Sagendorf, Director of the Innovation Center and Dr. Beth Caniglia, Director of the SEED Institute.
+Our third podcast features a conversation on Regis University's Earth Week 2017 festivities, with guests Dr. Ken Sagendorf, Director of the Innovation Center and Dr. Beth Caniglia, former Director of the SEED Institute.
 These Centers, and the WELL Center which sponsors this podcast, are leading various efforts in the Anderson College of Business designed to help business become stewards of society.

 Listen to "Business and Earth Week" on Spreaker.